 After high school I went to drama school in Syracuse, in Sicily.
 In fact, when I went for the admission interview, I didn’t want to be an actress; I was actually thinking of being a playwright or director.
 However, someone told me that performing on stage for a short period would be a useful thing for me to do.
 The short period lasted nearly fifteen years.

 I worked with various prestigious Italian theatre companies; acting and singing on the stage, and on occasions I also played the piano.
 I had an important role in a musical with Nino Manfredi, one of the most prominent actors in the “commedia all’italiana” film genre.
 I also took part in various comedy television programs.
 I then went to New York for a few months, where I followed courses at the HB Studio and featured in a musical at the NYU.

-I started working for a theatre review.
-The first article I wrote, on an idea of mine, was about women directors, playwrights and composers: did they have to struggle more than men to make themselves heard?
+I started working as a journalist for a theatre review.
+The first article I wrote was about women directors, playwrights and composers: do they have to struggle more than men to make themselves heard?
 And why?
 It was then that I first wanted to tell the story of Nannerl, Mozart’s sister.
 I only knew that she had been a child prodigy, like her brother, and that at a certain point she sank into oblivion.

 That was 1996.
 Ten years later, Mozart’s Sister was published in Europe, Canada and America.